Ila-bura/C-est-la-V/README.md

 #### Update & Delete

-The update and delete features are only accessible to the users who created their recipes.
+The update and delete features are only visible in the recipe card to their respectve logged in recipe creators.
 <details><summary>CRUD - Update and Delete</summary>
 <img src="static/readme-images/readme-edit-delete.png">
 </details>